forensicmatt/RustyUsn/README.md

 ## Change Log
 #### RustyUsn 0.2.1 (2017-02-09)
-- Using buffering with the seek_bufread lirary for better fileio operations.
+- Using buffering with the seek_bufread library for better File IO operations.

 #### RustyUsn 0.2.0 (2017-02-08)
 - Parse from STDIN with -p option